AT SEAGLASS

 • They could be unresponsive or unable to speak.

-• Their breathing or heartbeat may slow down or stop.
+• Their breathing or heartbeat may slow sharply or stop during a fentanyl overdose.

 Quick action can save a life, so it’s crucial to recognize these symptoms and seek emergency help right away.